JayRugMan/randomScripture/README.md

 1. Open Firefox’s debugging page: `about:debugging#/runtime/this-firefox`
 2. Click **Load Temporary Add-on...** and select this repository’s folder.

+> [!NOTE]
-   - Note: This is a temporary install; it’ll unload when Firefox restarts.
+> This is a temporary install; it’ll unload when Firefox restarts.
 For permanent use, consider packaging it (see Mozilla’s docs).

 ### Testing It